 Avoid injection into the platysma

-Prior to each treatment session, palpate the submental area to ensure sufficient submental fat and to identify subcutaneous fat between the dermis and platysma (pre-platysmal fat) within the target treatment area (refer to Figure 2).
+Prior to each treatment session, palpate the submental area to ensure sufficient submental fat and to identify subcutaneous fat between the dermis and platysma (pre-platysmal fat) within the target treatment area (Figure 2).
 The number of injections and the number of treatments should be tailored to the individual patient's submental fat distribution and treatment goals.

 Figure 2.
 Sagittal View of Platysma Area

-Injecting into the treatment area Use of ice/cold packs, topical and/or injectable local anaesthesia (e.g. lidocaine) may enhance patient comfort.
-Outline the planned treatment area with a surgical pen and apply a 1 cm injection grid to mark the injection sites (refer to Figures 2 and 3).
+Injecting into the treatment area

+Use of ice/cold packs, topical and/or injectable local anaesthesia (e.g. lidocaine) may enhance patient comfort.

+Outline the planned treatment area with a surgical pen and apply a 1 cm injection grid to mark the injection sites (Figures 2 and 3).

 Figure 3.
 Treatment Area and Injection Pattern

-Do not inject BELKYRA® outside the defined parameters (see Section 4.4 Special warnings and precautions for use) - Using a large bore needle, draw 1 mL of BELKYRA® injection into a sterile 1 mL syringe and expel any air bubbles in the syringe barrel. - Have the patient tense the platysma.
-Pinch the submental fat and using a 30 gauge (or smaller) 0.5-inch needle, inject 0.2 mL of BELKYRA® into the pre-platysmal fat (see Figure 2) next to each of the marked injection sites by advancing the needle perpendicular to the skin. - Injections that are too superficial (into the dermis) may result in skin ulceration and necrosis.
-Do not withdraw the needle from the subcutaneous fat during injection as this could increase the risk of intradermal exposure and potential skin ulceration and necrosis. - Avoid injecting into the post-platysmal fat by injecting BELKYRA® into fat tissue at the depth of approximately mid-way into the subcutaneous fat layer (refer to Figure 2). - If at any time resistance is met as the needle is inserted, indicating the possibility of contact with fascial or non-fat tissue, the needle must be withdrawn to an appropriate depth before the injection is administered. - Avoid injecting into other tissues such as the muscle, salivary glands (including salivary ducts) and lymph nodes. - Upon needle withdrawal, pressure may be applied to each injection site as necessary to minimise bleeding; an adhesive dressing may be applied.
-4.3 Contraindications - BELKYRA® injection is contraindicated in patients who are hypersensitive to this drug or to any ingredient in the formulation or component of the container.
-For a complete listing, see Section 6.1 List of excipients. - BELKYRA® injection is contraindicated in the presence of infection in the treatment area.
-4.4 Special warnings and precautions for use General To be administered only by subcutaneous route.
+Do not inject BELKYRA® outside the defined parameters (see 4.4 Special warnings and precautions for use).

+- Using a large bore needle, draw 1 mL of BELKYRA[®] injection into a sterile 1 mL syringe and expel any air bubbles in the syringe barrel. - Have the patient tense the platysma.
+Pinch the submental fat and, using a 30 gauge (or smaller) 0.5-inch needle, inject 0.2 mL of BELKYRA[®] into the pre-platysmal fat (see Figure 2) next to each of the marked injection sites by advancing the needle perpendicular to the skin.

+- Injections that are too superficial (into the dermis) may result in skin ulceration and necrosis.
+Do not withdraw the needle from the subcutaneous fat during injection as this could increase the risk of intradermal exposure and potential skin ulceration and necrosis. - Avoid injecting into the post-platysmal fat by injecting BELKYRA[®] into fat tissue at the depth of approximately mid-way into the subcutaneous fat layer (Figure 2). - If at any time resistance is met as the needle is inserted, indicating the possibility of contact with fascial or non-fat tissue, the needle must be withdrawn to an appropriate depth before the injection is administered. - Avoid injecting into other tissues such as the muscle, salivary glands (including salivary ducts), lymph nodes, arteries or veins. - Upon needle withdrawal, pressure may be applied to each injection site as necessary to minimise bleeding; an adhesive dressing may be applied.

+4.3 Contraindications

+- BELKYRA[®] treatment is contraindicated in patients who are hypersensitive to this drug or to any ingredient in the formulation or component of the container.
+For a complete listing see 6.1 List of excipients. - BELKYRA[®] treatment is contraindicated in the presence of infection in the treatment area.

+4.4 Special warnings and precautions for use